Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 Generates a sequence of AI Commands from an image and a text prompt.

-1. In the AUT, navigate to the screen/page you want to use.
+1. In the AUT, navigate to the screen or page you want to use.

     === "Screenshot"
         ![Scenario from Image - AUT](./img/ai_workflow_ai_scenario_from_image_form.png){width="600px"}